TeamCopperSoftware/LetterCraze/README.md

 * James Kradjian

 ##Importing the project into Eclipse
 To import this project, open Eclipse.
 Navigate to File -> Import -> General -> Archive File.
+Select our project.

 ##Running the application
+###LetterCraze
-To run the player application, navigate to src -> playermain.
-Right click on Main.java and hover over "Run as Java Application".
+To run the LetterCraze player application, navigate to the playermain package.
+Right click on Main.java and select "Run as -> Java Application".

 On execution, a splash screen with team credits should appear.